Onesi Constituency

 Onesi Constituency is an electoral constituency in the Omusati Region of Namibia on the border to Angola.
-It had 12,935 inhabitants in 2004 and 9,941 registered voters in 2020.
+It had 9,941 registered voters in 2020.
 Its district capital is the settlement of Onesi.

+Onesi Constituency covers an area of 602 sqkm.
+It had a population of 13,149 in 2011, up from 12,995 in 2001.

 Politics

 Onesi constituency is traditionally a stronghold of the South West Africa People's Organization (SWAPO) party.
+The 2004 regional election was won by SWAPO politician Fillemon Jatileni.
+He received 4,501 of the 4,573 votes cast.

 In the 2015 local and regional elections SWAPO candidate Titus Kanyele won uncontested and became councillor after no opposition party nominated a candidate.
 The SWAPO candidate won the 2020 regional election by a large margin.
 Festus Petrus obtained 4,223 votes, followed by Johannes Amunyela of the Independent Patriots for Change (IPC), an opposition party formed in August 2020, with 322 votes.